camilouribebotta/visual-essays/docs/help.md

 ### data-image

 Associates an image with a text element.
-The directive provides the ability to define 3 versions of the image URL, the normal version (`data-url`), a thumbnail (`data-thumbnail`) and a
+The directive provides the ability to define 3 versions of the image URL, the normal version (`data-url`), a thumbnail (`data-thumbnail`) and a high resolution version (`data-hires`).
+The `data-url` attribute is required.

 #### data-image attributes